 When you have your camera app open and you’re ready to take a photo, you may have noticed the words “HDR Off” on the header next to the flash options.
 Ever use it?
 Maybe not, but you should!

 HDR, or High Dynamic Range, takes two photos in quick succession at different exposures, then combines them.
 Use this setting especially when you aren’t crazy about the lighting or think the camera isn’t capturing what you are seeing with your own eyes.
 If your photo includes very bright and very dark components, HDR is for you.
 Just think, now your sunset photos or indoor shots that include a window are going to look brilliant!

 These hidden features make it easier to capture special memories with professional looking photos.
 As the iPhone camera develops, I’m finding it less and less necessary to bring my bulkier camera to family parties and vacations.
 Like me, you were probably already impressed with all the features on your iPhone, and now you know seven more ways to take the best photos possible.

-What tips or tools do you have for taking the best iPhone photos?
+What tips or tools do you have for taking or organizing the best iPhone photos?
 Share your own secrets in the comments below!

 Adrienne Erin is a freelance writer and designer from central Pennsylvania.
 Follow @adrienneerin on Twitter or visit her blog to get in touch.